EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 ```

 #### Configuring Docker
 Further configuration can be added to the Docker setup, for example to start the Docker daemon on boot.
-Please refer to the general [Linux post-installtion guide](https://docs.docker.com/engine/installation/linux/linux-postinstall) for more information.
+Please refer to the general [Linux post-installation guide](https://docs.docker.com/engine/installation/linux/linux-postinstall) for more information.
 It also contains [troubleshooting information](https://docs.docker.com/engine/installation/linux/linux-postinstall/#use-a-different-storage-engine) in case you need it.

 ## Install B2SHARE
 Now the B2SHARE software package can be installed.
 It is located in the GitHub repository of EUDAT-B2SHARE and can be downloaded directly: